Largs Pencil - A monument to the Battle of Largs

 (left to right and in an odd order) lower down.

 All images and text are copyrighted © and licences for all uses are available for purchase

-Print and commercial licence pricing information can be accessed HERE
+and Terms of Trading can be accessed HERE

 All of the photographs, logos, graphics and text on this website are

 Copyright © Alan Mackie and all Moral Rights are asserted